genericmoniker/blog/content/wordpress.md

 decided to switch to [WordPress](http://wordpress.org "WordPress").

-My previous system started with XHTML content transformed through various XSLT style sheets thatproduced summaries, an RSS feed, a Google sitemap, and a common appearance across all the pages.
+My previous system started with XHTML content transformed through various XSLT style sheets that produced summaries, an RSS feed, a Google sitemap, and a common appearance across all the pages.
 The whole process was driven by an Ant script, and required no server-side code except for a comments form.
 It worked pretty well except for a few things: